 - NOAA and the other Government officials acting on behalf of the public when there is injury to, destruction of, loss of, or threat to natural resources. are currently conducting an injury assessment.

-- Habitat restoration is underway to compensate for injuries due to the contamination.
-Construction began at the Alder Creek Restoration Project in the summer of 2014.
-Wildlands, a habitat development company, owns and manages the Alder Creek site and plans to sell “credits” from the project to potentially responsible parties.
+- Habitat restoration is underway to compensate for injuries resulting from the contamination.
+The Alder Creek Restoration Project was completed in the summer of 2015, with over 50 acres of aquatic, riparian, and upland forest habitats.
 More restoration projects are planned, focusing on impacted aquatic, riparian, and floodplain areas.
 This integrated approach is expected to benefit many species of wildlife and fish, including the federally endangered Chinook salmon.